Reconstructive Procedures

 Any time there is an incision or cut in the skin, there will be a scar.
 But many variables can affect the severity of scarring, including the size and depth of the wound, the thickness and color of ones skin, the direction of the scar, location, and the blood supply of the area.
 While early care and closure in the emergency room is highly important, permanent scarring that results can be difficult to live with and leave one feeling self conscious about their facial appearance.
 Patients typically seek revision when a scar is wide, red, raised, sunken, or is distorting certain parts of their face, such as the eyes or lips.

 Such scars typically result from accidents, burns and injuries but can also come from acne or certain surgical procedures.
 As dual board-certified facial plastic surgeons, Drs.
-Henstrom and Thompson are both highly experienced with scar revision in all skin types.
+Henstrom, Thompson, and Manning are both highly experienced with scar revision in all skin types.
 By employing an individualized approach to treatment, our surgeons can dramatically improve the appearance of scarring and provide you with an increased level of self-confidence.

 Get Started